-It was months after buying a plane ticket did I find some travel companions.
+It was months after buying a plane ticket did I find three travel companions.
 When they themselves finally found and bought not so expensive tickets, we came up with a 10-day itinerary.

 Arrive in Narita, blaze from Tokyo to Hiroshima, spending just a day or two in each of the six prefectures our ten days would allow, then wave またね "mata ne" from the plane in Kansai.
 We and our wallets can do this! 頑張って!
 Ganbatte!